Tombow Markers Review

 Here is a quick summary of the smaller Tombow brush marker sets:

-This is a great way to get started with brush pen lettering and calligraphy without spending a ton on pens!
+This is a great way to get started with brush pen lettering and calligraphy without spending a lot on pens!

 The problem with the small packages is that you get 9 colors and one blender pen – sure it’s nice to have one blender pen but if you get a few sets then you will have several blender pens (I would prefer having more colors!).
 Also, some of the colors repeat in different sets.